wechaty/docusaurus/jekyll/_posts/2021-03-04-wechaty-puppet-providers-trends.md

 ## Wechaty Puppet Provider (WPP)

 Different IM systems need different Wechaty Puppets, and they have different names, and all implementing the Wechaty Puppet API; we call them the **Wechaty Puppet Provider**.
 For example, the WPP who is supporting WeChat is named [wechaty-puppet-wechat](https://github.com/wechaty/wechaty-puppet-wechat), supporting Whatsapp is named [wechaty-puppet-whatsapp](https://github.com/wechaty/wechaty-puppet-whatsapp), and supporting Lark is named [wechaty-puppet-lark](https://github.com/wechaty/wechaty-puppet-lark).
+And our community are also building the [Wechaty Puppet Service (Providers)](https://wechaty.js.org/2021/01/14/wechaty-puppet-service/) for any RPA protocol.

 ## The Trends